Code-Institute-Submissions/sami-sinnari-MilestoneProject3/README.md

 ### Site Owner User Goals:
 * As the site owner, I want to share the recipes added on this website
-* As the site owner, I want to drive traffic from this site to the restoraunts site to increase the orders.
+* As the site owner, I want to attract the audience with tempting a nice design.

 ### Design